argoproj/argo-events/docs/setup/resource.md

 ## Setup
 1. Create the event source by running the following command.

-   **The event source has multiple configurations that you may not be interested in.
-Make sure to update the appropriate fields.**

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/event-sources/resource.yaml

 2. Create the gateway by running the following command,